wolfgangjblack/prompt2prose/README.md

 `docker run -e OPENAI_KEY='your_openai_api_key' -p 8000:8000 image_name`

 This generates several endpoints meant to help aspiring writers flesh out stories and brainstorm creative writing.

+## Multi-Agentic Pipeline

+The main workflow is orchestrated by the BeatToStory class, which coordinates several specialized AI agents that each handle different aspects of the story creation process:

+### Context Generation (get_context())
+- The ContextAgent analyzes each beat to extract key scene details
+- It builds a JSON representation of the setting (location, important details)
+- It tracks characters and their status (on/off stage)
+- Each beat's context is compared with the previous beat's context to maintain continuity

+### Metadata Enhancement (update_context_with_meta())
+- If the user provides metadata, the MetadataAgent enriches the context
+- Adds character profiles, setting notes, and other details
+- This helps the other agents understand the broader story world

+### Story Generation (generate_story())
+For each pair of beats, the system:

+- Uses ProseAgent to craft a connecting passage (100-150 words)
+- Optionally applies genre/style transformations with StyleGenreAgent
+- Validates narrative consistency with StoryAgent
+- Checks length requirements with LengthAgent
+-= If any check fails, it retries up to a configurable number of attempts

+### Story Editing (edit_story())

+- The FlowAgent performs final editing on the complete story
+- It improves language flow, ensures stylistic variation
+- Maintains the original plot and context while polishing the text

+### Agent Interactions
+What makes this system powerful is how the agents build upon each other's work:

+1. The ContextAgent outputs structured scene data that helps the ProseAgent maintain continuity
+2. The ProseAgent focuses on bridging beats creatively while respecting the established context
+3. The StoryAgent and LengthAgent act as quality control, ensuring each passage meets requirements
+4. The optional StyleGenreAgent can transform passages to match specific writing styles or genres
+5. The FlowAgent takes a holistic view, ensuring the finished story reads smoothly as a complete work

+This multi-agent approach leverages the strengths of specialized AI components while maintaining overall narrative coherence, resulting in stories that flow naturally despite being generated from discrete beats.

 ### Endpoints